-A series of recent decisions by the Fair Work Commission have soundly reconfirmed the status of Uber drivers in Australia as independent contractors, despite the protestations of some of the drivers engaged through its “Partner App” that they are employees.
-These decisions reinforce the prevailing binary classification of workers in Australia – you are either an employee or an independent contractor.
+Recent decisions by the Fair Work Commission have reconfirmed the status of Uber drivers in Australia as independent contractors.
+This in spite of protestations of some of the drivers engaged through its “Partner App” that they are employees.
+These decisions reinforce the prevailing binary classification of workers in Australia: you are either an employee or an independent contractor.

-With the rise of the so-called ‘gig-economy’ and the proliferation of new types of work and digital platforms, is it time we considered changing how we classify the work that people do?
-Recent case law in the United Kingdom demonstrates that workers in the gig-economy may not fit into the traditional contractoremployee dichotomy.
-Perhaps a new category is needed to balance the needs of businesses such as Uber to have flexible sources of labour, while affording a limited set of entitlements and protections to workers who are becoming increasingly dependent on these digital platforms for an income?
+With the rise of the so-called ‘gig-economy’ and the proliferation of new types of work and digital platforms, is it time to consider changing how we classify the work that people do?
+Recent case law in the United Kingdom demonstrates that workers in the gig-economy may not fit into the traditional contractor-employee dichotomy.
+Perhaps we need a new category to balance the needs of businesses such as Uber to have flexible sources of labour?
+Can we still afford a limited set of entitlements and protections to workers who are becoming increasingly dependent on these digital platforms for an income?

 The term ‘gig-economy’ refers to the growing area of work involving temporary or freelance style engagements of work in areas such as transportation, food delivery, odd jobs and even professional services.
 Everyday consumers are able to engage these services through digital platforms such as Uber’s Partner App, Airtasker, Ola and Deliveroo, where they are connected with workers and through which payments for the services are made.
 Workers on digital platforms such as Uber and Deliveroo execute service agreements with the company, which allows them to use the digital platform to provide their services.
 The company will often require their workers to meet certain requirements.
 For example, Uber mandates that their driver-partners hold a full drivers licence, have car insurance and undergo background checks.
 Payments made by consumers using the digital platform will be transferred to the workers, with the relevant company taking a certain percentage of each transaction.